 Taking a road trip on Highway 49, also known as the Golden Chain highway, to visit California gold rush towns will transport you back to the 19th century.
 Admire the architecture and harken back to horse drawn carriages traversing the streets.
-The Northern California road trip itinerary outlined below includes the best places to see, eat and stay in seven California gold country towns.
-The California gold rush town map below will help you plan.
+The Northern California road trip itinerary outlined below includes the best places to see, eat and stay in ten California gold country towns.
+The California gold country map below will help you plan.
 If you are up for a small detour and epic hiking, I highly recommend overnighting in South Lake Tahoe after visiting Placerville to experience the Mt Tallac hike.

 California Gold Rush Towns: #1 Placerville

 Placerville, in El Dorado County, is a short 2.5 to 3 hour drive (130 miles) northeast of San Francisco.
 Leaving mid-morning allows you to arrive in time for lunch and explore Main Street’s historic hotel, hardware store and specialty artisan shops.

 Places to See: Placerville

 Peek into the Bowtie Barbershop – the coolest, most colorful barbershop I have EVER seen!
 The creative design is as an ode to historic barbershops.
 The lovingly restored antique Koken barber chairs from 1945, a 1908 towel steamer and lithographs covering the walls are just a few of the enticing elements.

 Step back into the gold rush era at the Cary House Hotel.
 Antiques from 1857, including an old safe, furniture, piano, bellman’s outfit and phone dot the lobby.
 If you love historic black and white imagery, be sure to check out the photos on the walls, which show you what the street and store fronts looked like in the 1800s.

 FUN FACT: Many locals believe this hotel is haunted.